Learning is a Lifelong Journey - Let Us Join You.

 You strive to be an educator who inspires students.
 But who and what inspire you?
-The Kentucky Historical Society offers a variety of workshops, field study trips, the annual Kentucky History Education Conference, and more for K-12 teachers.
+The Kentucky Historical Society offers a variety of workshops-both virtual and in-person, the annual Kentucky History Education Conference, and more for K-12 teachers.

-These educator professional learning opportunities strive to make history education accessible and relevant by combining our vast historical collections with inquiry-based, participatory learning strategies to help make your students active and informed citizens.
+These educator professional learning opportunities strive to make social studies education accessible and relevant by combining our vast historical collections with inquiry-based, participatory learning strategies to help make your students active and informed citizens.

 We also put you in touch with a network of other teachers, public history professionals and volunteers focused on increasing content knowledge, sharpening skills, sparking creativity and positively impacting students’ – and all Kentuckians’ – experiences with history.